 c>We dont require to win our case (ie. actually get title registration to land on Mars) in order to get to our core goal (see point <b> above), but we will try hard … not only because our fellow land claimants would expect us to, but that a successful award of title would lead to UN Trusteeship, which could provide great stability in the short to medium term and will hopefully act in a fair but market friendly manner.

-So, to actually win title registration within 10 years?… its gotta be a long shot (longer term offers much bigger opportunity) … but we’re definately in with a shout!
+So, to actually win title registration within 10 years?… its gotta be a long shot ( longer term offers a much better chance) … but we’re definately in with a shout!

 SO DONT MISS OUT!… Stake your claim to land on Mars and help us Save The Space Treaty … JOIN US NOW!